 Condo Owners Association (COA) is a non profit Association to represents Condo Owners of residential and commercial condominiums.
 COA was founded in March 2010 by Linda Pinizzotto with the vision to provide a voice for Condo Owners and promote better governance, accountability, operations and regulation in the operations of all condominiums.

+The Condo Owners Association (COA) advocates Government to support consumer protection in all forms of condominiums.
 Condominiums are governed by the Provincial Condominium Act through the Ministry of Government and Consumer Services.

 COA represents Condo Owners on the Consumers Council of Canada, the Fire Marshal Office, Homeowner Protections Centre and various others Stakeholder groups.
 We believe information and education is an integral part of condominium ownership as well it promotes a better understanding and successful operation of condo corporations.

-Letter from the Founder, President
+Letter from the CEO and Founder

-Dear Condo Owners
+Dear Condo Owners and Condominium Corporations